List of Hindi film families: Goswami family (of Hindi films)

-Manoj Kumar was born as Harikishan Goswami in 1937 in Abbottabad.
+Manoj Kumar was born as Harikishan Giri Goswami in 1937 in Abbottabad.
 He started his film career in 1957.
 But it was films like Pathar ke Sanam and Woh Kaun Thi which gave him his fame.
 His career took off on a different path when he launched his production house Vishal International, making classics like Upkar, Purab aur Paschim, Roti Kapda aur Makan and Kranti which earned him the title of "Bharat Kumar".
 Though he is a Bollywood legend, his sons were unsuccessful in Bollywood.